JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/docs/md/jsopx.Global/VsAi/Video/Wan2GP/GETTING_STARTED.md

-# Self Health® using WanGP — Getting Started with WanGP
+# JSopX™ using WanGP — Getting Started with WanGP

 This guide will help you get started with WanGP video generation quickly and easily.